chocolateboy/pmsencoder/README.md

 # Synopsis <a name="Synopsis"></a>

-This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) (PMS) that adds configurable support for web video streaming via MEncoder.
+This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) (PMS) that adds configurable support for web video streaming.

 # Prerequisites <a name="Prerequisites"></a>